 |Fax||+61 3 6226 2575|

 Kristyn Harman is a social historian and the author of Aboriginal Convicts: Australian, Khoisan, and Māori Exiles (UNSW Press, 2012).
 She is a lecturer in the School of Humanities, and has been a Visiting Scholar with the Centre for Postcolonial and Gender Studies and International Research Training Group, Univeristät Trier, Germany, and a Visiting Researcher, Monash University, Prato, Italy.
 Kristyn is committed to teaching excellence, and has received a number of teaching awards, including a Vice Chancellor's Citation for Outstanding Contribution to to Student Learning.
 Her research interests include contact history across the British Empire, domesticity at colonial frontiers, warfare, and experiences of captivity (including convicts, and prisoners of war).
 Kristyn's research is published in international scholarly journals including Journal of Colonialism and Colonial History and Journal of Imperial and Commonwealth History.
-She has presented her research at academic conferences in England, Europe, Austraslia, and New Zealand and also enjoys discussing it at public events such as Adelaide Writers' Week.
+She has presented her research at academic conferences in England, Europe, Australia, and New Zealand and also enjoys discussing it at public events such as Adelaide Writers' Week.

+Kristyn is the Honours Co-ordinator for the Aboriginal Studies Program, and also co-ordinates the Centre for Colonialism and Its Aftermath [CAIA] Cultural Environments and Heritage Honours Program.
 Kristyn has developed, co-ordinates, and delivers a range of undergraduate units, predominantly with a historical focus.
 Units in which she is currently involved include:

 HAU254 Empire: Ambitions and Aftermath